⭠ back to development goals

 Actively Engage Communities

-Rationale: There is no point building a water project if it is in a location that leads to it not being used or that inadvertently increases religious or inter-tribal conflict over power or control.
+Rationale: A water project must not be built in a location where it won't be well used, or where it inadvertently increases religious or inter-tribal conflict over power or control.

-Target 1: Health and Hygiene training with all water projects (4 points)
+TARGET 1: Health and Hygiene training with all water projects

 In 2004, Lifewater introduced Health and Hygiene workshops as part of its well drilling program.
 The goal is to have these training workshops happen upfront, as part of the community mobilization effort.
 Empowerment through knowledge leads to immediate health benefits and motivates beneficiaries to actively contribute to planned water projects.